Bavarian porn: History

 Bavarian porn films were usually set in Bavaria (Bayern) or the adjoining an Austrian federal state of Tyrol (Tirol).
-At that time most German film studios were located in Munich.
+At that time most West German film studios were located in Munich.
 This was somewhat ironic, considering the fact that Bavaria has been one of the more culturally and socially conservative areas of Germany, and has been run by the Christian Social Union almost continuously since 1947.
 Not a few of those movies are of Austrian origin, since many of them take place in Tyrol.

 At the time, Bavarian porn seemed outrageous and shocking to the older generation, who had been instilled with the family values of the National Socialist regime, not to mention traditional German sexual morality.
 To the baby-boomers who came of age after World War II, the films embodied the freedom and liberation brought about through the Sexual Revolution.

 Today, these films are revered more for their camp value than any ability to cause sexual arousal.
 Their legacy is most evident in the poppy acid-jazz soundtracks used in these films, which became popular among hipsters during the late 1990s, along with the resurgence of space age pop.
 Gert Wilden composed and performed many Bavarian porn soundtracks with his orchestra.

 Some Bavarian porn films were dubbed into English by German actors and actresses speaking English.
 The poor translations, "Godzilla-style" dub quality, and German accents elevate the camp factor of these films to a level beyond that of the German originals.
 Bavarian porn was released in the United States under titles such as Naughty Co-Eds, 2069: A Sex Odyssey, and The Sinful Bed.